-Founders Day is when Washburn University celebrates its long and storied past.
+Founders Day is a celebration of Washburn University and its long and storied past.
 From its founding on the heels of the Civil War to the 1966 tornado to the 21st century institution it is today, Washburn University is resilient, determined, well-established and standing the test of time.

-The economy right after the Civil War was not conducive to raising money, so the fledgling college struggled to keep its doors open.
-The Board appointed Rev. Horatio Q. Butterfield, professor, Latin and Greek, to be its field agent (fundraiser) in order to solicit money to help with expenses and to create an endowment to put the college on a more secure financial footing.
+The economy right after the Civil War made it difficult to raising money, so the fledgling college struggled to keep its doors open.
+The Board appointed Rev. Horatio Q. Butterfield, professor, to be its fundraiser in order to solicit money to help with expenses and to create an endowment to put the college on a more secure financial footing.

 In the fall of 1868, Rev. Butterfield traveled to New England, home of many Congregational churches.
 Someone recommended that he visit Ichabod Washburn, of Worcester, Mass., a wealthy and philanthropic businessman who made his fortune in the wire industry.
 Washburn had retired by 1868 and was not in good health, but upon hearing about the college in Kansas that was educating women and African Americans, causes that he supported, he pledged $25,000.
 In gratitude for this pledge, the Board of Trustees voted on November 19, 1868 to change the school’s name to Washburn College.